AI Product Manager

 An AI Product Manager is a professional who uses artificial intelligence to manage and develop products.
 They are responsible for the entire product lifecycle, from ideation to launch.
 They use data analysis, machine learning, and other AI technologies to make informed decisions about product development, pricing, and marketing.
 They work closely with cross-functional teams, including engineers, designers, and marketers, to ensure that the product meets customer needs and business goals.

-Role of an AI Product Manager
+What's the AI Product Manager Role?

 Credits: AI and product management | Marily Nika (Meta, Google) by Lenny Rachitsky

-How to Become an AI Product Manager
+How to Become an AI-focused Product Manager?

 1. Gain Technical Expertise